Norwegian trench: Geology

 at about 62°N. The material carried by the ice stream was then deposited in the North Sea fan.
 Glacial erratics such as flint and rhomb porphyry, thought to originate from the Skagerrak and Oslo areas respectively, and deformed glacial tills found on the coast of Jæren provide the main onshore evidence for the Norwegian Channel Ice Stream.

+Effect on currents

 The Norwegian current generally flows northeasterly along the Norwegian trench.
-The depth of the trench, along with density differences between Norwegian current water and the adjacent Atlantic Water, also result in large-scale eddies.
+The depth of the trench, along with density differences between Norwegian current water and the adjacent Atlantic Water, results in large-scale eddies.
 The Norwegian trench region in the Skagerrak is a biologically productive zone, as upwelling of North Atlantic water in the Skagerrak provides an input of nutrients.